Asia stocks edge up as Wall St. extends comeback rally

 While stocks showed signs of recovery, lingering market volatility helped keep safe-haven currencies such as the yen and Swiss franc in demand.

-The dollar extended overnight losses and was down 0.15 percent at 110.84 yen JPY=.
+The dollar extended overnight losses and was down 0.15 percent at 110.84 yen.
 It was on track to lose more than 2 percent this month.

-The greenback was little changed at 0.9862 francs per dollar CHF= after slumping more than 0.8 percent the previous day.
+The greenback was little changed at 0.9862 francs per dollar after slumping more than 0.8 percent the previous day.
 The U.S. currency has fallen 1.1 percent against its Swiss peer on the month.

-The euro was flat at $1.1432 EUR= after gaining 0.7 percent overnight.
+The euro was flat at $1.1432 after gaining 0.7 percent overnight.
 The common currency was headed for a 1 percent gain in December.

-The 10-year U.S. Treasury note yield US10YT=RR was up 3 basis points at 2.773 percent, pulling back from a nine-month low of 2.720 percent brushed earlier in the week.
+The 10-year U.S. Treasury note yield was up 3 basis points at 2.773 percent, pulling back from a nine-month low of 2.720 percent brushed earlier in the week.

 The yield had climbed to a seven-year peak of 3.26 percent in October as the debt market braced for potentially faster pace of Fed rate hikes in 2019.

-Oil prices remained choppy, with U.S. crude futures CLc1 up 1.77 percent at $45.4 per barrel after sliding 3.5 percent the previous day.
+Oil prices remained choppy, with U.S. crude futures up 1.77 percent at $45.4 per barrel after sliding 3.5 percent the previous day.

 U.S. crude had rallied 8 percent midweek after dropping to a 1-1/2-year low of $42.36 at the week’s start.